 Over the last few years, 124 Street has evolved into one of Edmonton’s most vibrant shopping districts and home to some of Edmonton’s finest restaurants, boutiques, and galleries.

-The Edmonton chapter of the Alliance Française (which is organizing this event) moved next to the 124th in 2010 – and we love it!
+The Alliance Française (the organizer of Make Music Edmonton) moved next to the 124th in 2010 – and we love it!
 We want to be part of this revitalization for our district, so it was obvious for us to set the Make Music Edmonton event in this dynamic area.
-From Jasper to 108 Avenue, live bands will play in the street on the sidewalk, in parking lots, within businesses!
+From 102 to 108 Avenue, live bands will play in the street on the sidewalk, in parking lots, within businesses!
 This will bring lots of people in our neighbourhood, to enjoy the music so that they discover our great street and its amazing energy!

 Each year, many local businesses are part of this music celebration by hosting artists in front of their shops.
 Welcoming a stage of Make Music Edmonton is a great opportunity of visibility.

 Park 108 Avenue – 108 Ave. & 124 St NW

 The public area on the corner of the 108 avenue is one of our main venue.
 Come here to enjoy food trucks and green area!
 For sure, you will love the music of our bands.

 - 5:00 PM – Lenoire

 - 7:30 PM – The Lost Furs